econya/yosis/README.md

 yosis is copyright 2020 Felix Wolfsteller and released under the [AGPLv3+](LICENSE).

-Some file use [https://reuse.software](FSFEs reuse software) compliant headers.
+Some file use [FSFEs reuse software](https://reuse.software/) compliant headers.

 This repositories bundles third party assets: